Bhairav Bahadur Thapa: Early life

-Establishment of Bhairav Nritya Dal
+Establishment of Bhairab Nritya Dal

 On 21 February 1954 he established an organization known as Bhairav Nritya Dal with the support of playwright Balkrishna Sama.
 He left the army after the establishment of the organization.
 He created various dance forms and amplified the existing cultural dance forms of Nepal through the organizations such as Machua, Raila, Tappa, Jhayure, Sorathi, etc.